Weather in Greece in November

 Not sure what to expect of the weather in Greece in November?
 You’re in the right place!
-Here we share everything you need to know about average temperatures, rainfall, and what to expect in terms of costs and crowds, along with itinerary suggestions that’ll help you make the most of your trip.
+If you travel to Greece at this time of year, here’s everything you need to know about average temperatures, rainfall, and what to expect in terms of costs and crowds, along with itinerary suggestions that’ll help you make the most of your trip.

 Greece in November at a glance

-• As autumn progresses, it brings cooler and crisper weather throughout the country, with temperatures ranging from 12°C to 20°C (54°F to 68°F).
+• As fall progresses, it brings cooler and crisper weather throughout the country, with temperatures ranging from 54°F to 68°F (12°C to 20°C).

 • November marks the beginning of the rainy season in Greece, with an increase in rainfall compared to previous months, particularly in the northern regions and islands.